mlehotay/ier/IER/IER-specification.md

 1. persists as a coherent pattern over time
 2. integrates information across subsystems
-3. maintains internal models of world and self
+3. maintains internal models of self and environment
 4. regulates behavior via unified control

 Observerhood does **not** entail experience.